-Students unable to attend a Kirkwood learning center can earn high school credits or transfer credits through the High School Distance Learning program.
-Often, students who are currently enrolled in high school complete courses through this program to meet the requirements of their local high school diploma, with the approval of their local high school.
+Students unable to attend a Kirkwood learning center can earn high school Credits or transfer credits through the High School Distance Learning program.
+Often, students who are currently enrolled in high school complete courses through this program to meet the requirements of their local high school.
 Courses are available in packet and online formats.